Crown–Indigenous Relations and Northern Affairs Canada: Organization

 CIRNAC has offices in ten (10) regions, at headquarters and to deal with oil and gas leases.
 The offices are further divided into the broad divisions of treaties and aboriginal government; lands and economic development and education and social development.
 Northern Development is represented in only the Northwest Territories (NWT) and Nunavut (NU) regional offices and headquarters.

 "The Nunavut Project"

 The Nunavut Land Claims Agreement was implemented in 1993 between the Inuit of the Nunavut Settlement Area and the Government of Canada subject to the Constitution Act of 1982.
 The territory of Nunavut was formed in 1999.
-INAC has major responsibilities for managing the lands and resources of Nunavut.
+CIRNAC has major responsibilities for managing the lands and resources of Nunavut.

 With respect to the Inuit of Nunavut, the department and its Minister have the challenge of implementing the Conciliator's Final Report, dated March 1, 2006 on the Nunavut Land Claims Agreement Implementation Contract Negotiations for the Second Planning Period 2003-2013 "The Nunavut Project" authored by Thomas Berger.
 This report recommends an increase in Inuit participation in Nunavut's federal and territorial public service.